I grew up on the peninsula.

 First and foremost, I’m a father, Then a Managing Director of the family company.

-I have lived in the Moreton Bay Region, particularly Redcliffe, for most of my life.
+I live at Mango Hill.
+I have lived in various parts of the Moreton Bay Region for most of my life.

 I’m standing up for our community to make a contribution so it becomes a better place.
 I have a strong and vested interest in ensuring it’s a great place for my family to grow up in; a place where our small business can be successful; it’s a safe place to live; and that we have great lifestyle to enjoy here.

 The community deserves a strong local voice to ensure we get our fair share and a council we can all be proud of.

 I’m part of a community movement that wants to see the important issues appropriately addressed for our region.

 I coordinate an organisation with leadership that is focused ensuring are infrastructure needs are met today and into the future.